Illustrative sketch of proposals for Old River Lane

 • A new public square which could host local markets and events

-• Investing in local cycle and walking routs to make it easier to travel more sustainably
+• Investment in local cycle and walking routs to make it easier to travel more sustainably

 • Space for new activities and uses such as a café or shop

-• Easing congestion on local roads by relocating the Waitrose access road
+• Less traffic on local roads by relocating the Waitrose access road

 We would welcome your feedback on our proposals, and we will be running events where you can meet the team, view the plans, ask questions and give us your feedback.